MMohanna2001/Mini_Production_Line/ReadME.txt

 Description:

-A mini-production line incoprating a 3 DOF Cartesian Robot that is used to differentiate between two products based on their materials using two micrucontrollers (Arduino Mega & Arduino Uno).
+A mini-production line incoprating a 3 DOF Cartesian Robot that is used to differentiate between two products based on their material using two microcontrollers (Arduino Mega & Arduino Uno).

 Arduino Mega is used for controlling the subsystems (Feeding,Sorting & storage) using a Real Time Operating System while communicatting with the an Arduino Uno via Ethernet Communication